tomwheeler/temporal-nyc-workshop-go/exercises/querying-workflows/README.md

 ["waiting for signal"]
 ```

-Now you can send a Signal to your Workflow as in the previous exercise so it completes successfully.
-In the terminal you sent your Query from, run `go run signalclient/main.go`.
+Now you can send a Signal to your Workflow as in the previous exercise
+so that it completes successfully.
+In the terminal you sent your Query
+from, run `go run signalclient/main.go`.

 ## Part E: Querying a Completed Workflow

 Finally, you can demonstrate querying completed Workflows.
+Update the
-Update the `currentState` variable in `workflow.go` once more just before the Workflow returns, so that you can demonstrate querying a completed workflow.
-Then, re-run the workflow, and query it from the command line again:
+`currentState` variable in `workflow.go` once more just before the
+Workflow returns, so that you can demonstrate querying a completed
+Workflow.
+Then, re-run the Workflow, and query it from the command
+line again:

 ```bash
 temporal workflow query \